Deformations of homotopy theories via algebraic theories: Loop theories

 Now as $\calM$ admits small colimits, $k$ admits a left adjoint $L$, and the fact that $k$ preserves small colimits implies that $X\simeq kLX$ for $X\in\Model_\calP^\Omega$.
 It is then sufficient to verify that $L k M \simeq M$ for $M\in\calM$.
 This is immediate in case (b), and in case (a) follows as $k$ is conservative and $k M\simeq k L k M$. \end{proof}

 If $\calP$ is stable, then as $\Model_\calP^\Omega$ is stable, $\calP$ is additive.
 The structure of $\Model_{\h\calP}^\heart$ in this case can be understood through the following.

-\begin{prop} \hphantom{blank} \begin{enumerate} \item If $\calP$ is a discrete additive theory, then $\Model_\calP^\heart$ is a complete and cocomplete abelian category with enough projectives; \item If $\calA$ is a cocomplete abelian category and $\calP\subset\calA$ is a full subcategory consisting of projective objects and closed under coproducts such that every $M\in\calA$ is resolved by objects of $\calP$, then $\calA\simeq\Model_\calP^\heart$. \end{enumerate} \end{prop}
+\begin{prop} \hphantom{blank} \begin{enumerate} \item If $\calP$ is a discrete additive theory, then $\Model_\calP^\heart$ is a complete and cocomplete abelian category with enough projectives; \item If $\calA$ is a cocomplete abelian category and $\calP\subset\calA$ is a full subcategory consisting of projective objects and closed under coproducts such that every $M\in\calA$ admits a projective resolution by objects of $\calP$, then $\calA\simeq\Model_\calP^\heart$. \end{enumerate} \end{prop}

 \begin{proof} (1)~~ Observe that as $\calP$ is additive, every model $X\colon \calP^\op\rightarrow\Set$ admits an essentially unique lift through $\Ab\rightarrow\Set$.
 Thus $\Model_\calP^\heart$ is equivalent to the category of $\Ab$-valued models of $\calP$, which is a full subcategory of $\Psh(\calP,\Ab)$ closed under finite limits and colimits.
 This implies that $\Model_\calP^\heart$ is abelian, and that it is complete and cocomplete with enough projectives follows from \cref{cor:modelsresolved}.